Skip to main content

 Overtraining represents a state of non-functional overreaching, where the volume and intensity of physical stress exceed the body’s capacity to recover and adapt.
 From a hormonal perspective, this is primarily a story of the stress hormone, cortisol.
 The Hypothalamic-Pituitary-Adrenal (HPA) axis, our central stress response system, becomes chronically activated.

-Sustained, high levels of are catabolic, meaning they break down tissues, including muscle.
+Sustained, high levels of cortisol are catabolic, meaning they break down tissues, including muscle.
 Cortisol also has a direct suppressive effect on the HPG axis, telling the brain to halt the production of GnRH and LH.
 This is a primitive survival mechanism; in times of extreme stress, the body prioritizes immediate survival over long-term functions like reproduction.

 Furthermore, both testosterone and cortisol are synthesized from the same precursor molecule, pregnenolone.
 During periods of intense, chronic stress, the body shunts this shared resource toward cortisol production, effectively “stealing” the building blocks required for testosterone synthesis.
 This leads to a state of high cortisol and low testosterone, a combination that accelerates breakdown, impairs recovery, and profoundly impacts mood and energy.